MPRlab/pitch-sensing/README.md

 Fundamental frequency detection functions for mbed framework

 # craig-fft
-MATLAB files are for running an FFT on live audio data or previously recorded voltages from a photoresitor.
+MATLAB files are for running an FFT on live audio data or previously recorded voltages from a photoresistor.

-read_photoresistor is dependant on system_parameters.h, CMSIS_DSP_5, and
+read_photoresistor.cpp is dependant on system_parameters.h, CMSIS_DSP_5, and mbed-os.
-mbed-os.